Monschichi/plex_downloader/README.md

+# This project is no longer maintained
+If you want to continue maintaining it please contact me.

 # Plex Downloader
 This tool will download specified unseen movies/series from a given [Plex](https://plex.tv/) server.
 Marks downloaded files as seen to avoid redownload.
 Now with resume, progressbar and Bandwidth limit.